cataract is a painless, cloudy area in the lens of the

 surgical instrument (phaco probe) is inserted into the eye.

 waves (ultrasound) are used to break the cataract into small pieces.
+Sometimes a laser is used too.
 The

 cataract and lens pieces are removed from the eye using suction.